oxinabox/Kaldi-Notes/tidigits/eval.md

 Scored 12547 sentences, 0 not present in hyp.
 ```

-The wikipedia entry on [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), is a reasonable introduction, if you are not familar with it.
+The Wikipedia entry on [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), is a reasonable introduction, if you are not familiar with it.

 The Sentence Error Rate (SER), is actually the utterance error rate.
-Of all the unterances in the test set, it is the portion that had zero errors.
+Of all the utterances in the test set, it is the portion that had zero errors.
-Both error rates only consider the most likely hypothesis in the latice.
+Both error rates only consider the most likely hypothesis in the lattice.

 `utils/best_wer.pl` will take as input any number of the `wer_<N>` files,
-and will outout the best WER from amoungst them.
+and will output the best WER from amongst them.

 ###How scoring is done
 Scoring is done by `local/score.sh`.
-this program takes a `--min-lmwt`, `--max-lmwt` for the minimul and maximum language model weight.
+his program takes a `--min-lmwt`, `--max-lmwt` for the minimal and maximum language model weight.
 It outputs the `wer_N` files for each of this different weights.
-The Language Model Weight, is  the trade off (vs the Accutic model weight) as to which is more important, matching the language model, or matching the sounds.
+The Language Model Weight, is  the trade off (vs the Arctic model weight) as to which is more important, matching the language model, or matching the sounds.

-The scoring program works by opening all the latice files,
+The scoring program works by opening all the lattice files,
 and getting them to output a transcription of the best guess at the words in all of the utterances they contain.
 The best guess is done with `<kalid-trunk>/src/latticebin/lattice-best-path`
 the language model weight is passed to it, as `-lm-scale`.

-The WER is calcuated using `<kalid-trunk>/src/bin/computer-wer`,
+The WER is calculated using `<kalid-trunk>/src/bin/computer-wer`,
 which takes two transcription files -- the best guess output in the previous step, and the correct labels.
 The program outputs the portion that match.